Monday, November 23, 2020

 Sairek blinked.
 He hadn’t heard Cyial like that before.

 “Well, unfortunately, I don’t really know what to do.
-The only way out of here is forward.
+The only way out of here is forward like I said.
 I suppose with you three, it will be easier than by myself… hopefully.
 Even if I will still be doing the brunt of the work.
 However…” Varhi began, then gestured down at himself, wincing from the movement.
 “I’m... ugh... not exactly in the best shape anymore… Since you seem to be the medical expert, how about we let you decide what to do, doc.”

 “Oh, so I’m going to go back to feeling even worse?
 Well that sucks.”
 Varhi grumbled, rolling his head to look up at the sky one more time.
 “Why did you give me something as valuable as that if it’s not going to help in the long run?”

 Cyial turned to open his eyes and blink at him.
 “What are you talking about?
 You looked like you were seriously about to die and in so much pain...
 Why wouldn’t I give you some?
-At the very least, this gives you some time for you and your body to rest in some relative peace, which you seriously need right now, and not be in immediate danger of dying.
+At the very least, this gives you some time for you and your body to rest in some relative peace and, even if it is temporary, it does improve your ability to recover naturally if for a short time, which you seriously need right now as to not be in immediate danger of dying.

 “Huh… Well, um, thanks, I guess.
 That’s probably the best compliment anyone has given me other than Jimmy.
 Well, from what I can remember, anyway.”
 Varhi said, his gaze never abandoned to look away from the sky.